top of page

 A deficiency in vitamin C can lead to scurvy, with symptoms including fatigue, depression, internal bleeding, rash, impaired wound healing, gingivitis, and bone growth impairment.

-Vitamin C works synergistically with vitamin A, B3, B5, B6, B9, B12, vitamin E, calcium, cobalt, copper, iron, magnesium, manganese, sodium, selenium, and zinc to support immune function, collagen production, and antioxidant defense.
-It may also work in synergy with bioflavonoids, which enhance its absorption.
-Copper and aluminum act as antagonists, reducing vitamin C's effectiveness.
+Vitamin C works synergistically with vitamins A, B3, B5, B6, B9, B12, and E, supporting immune defense, collagen synthesis, and antioxidant protection.
+It also works with calcium, cobalt, copper, iron, magnesium, manganese, sodium, selenium, and zinc to enhance metabolic processes.
+Bioflavonoids improve its absorption, while excessive copper and aluminum may hinder its effectiveness.

 nutritional-guide-healthy food